Ebandzz/Smart-Mirror/index.md

 # Third Milestone
 In summary, i donwlaoded rasperrypi onto my computer.
-The, I downloaded Magic Mirroir, VNC, and SSHin order to get the base of my project.
-After, I customize my project to make it more visual appealing.
-I added compliments, added the current weather, the weather forecast, alert effects, and colors to the the text and westher icons.
+Then,  I connected my raspberry pi to my monitor.
+After, I created a SSH file so I can download Magioc Mirror, VNC.
+Then, I installed Magic Mirror onto my coding appplication.
+Once the base was completed, I made a few customizations to my project such ass adding compliments, adding the weather forecast, and changing the colors for the calendar, weather icons, nd some of the text.

 <iframe width="650" height="365" src="https://www.youtube.com/embed/mhA53ow2ehU" title="Eli A Milestone 3" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Second Milestone
-My second Milestone was customizing my Magic Mirror.
+My second Milestone was customizing Magic Mirror.
 First, I added effects for my alerts.
-Then, I decided to chanhge the color for my calendaar.
-Then, I decided to add compliments to my project.
-The compliments I added were based on the time of the day and the weather.
-For instance, when it's morning, my mirror will grret me with a good morning message.
+Then, I decided to chanhge the color for my calendar.
+After, I  added compliments to my project.
+The compliments I added were based on specific dates, time, and weather.
+For instance, when it's morning, my mirror will greet me with a good morning message.
 Additonally, when it's raining, my mirror will message be to be safe during rainy weather.
 I added the weather forescast in order for my weather compliments to work.
 When adding the weather, I added my location and changed the weather form celsius to fahrenheit.
 Also, I added colors for weather icons and changed the color to a light color purple in the main css.file

 <iframe width="650" height="365" src="https://www.youtube.com/embed/MqkOFSvBFJ4" title="Eli A Milestone 2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>